hxhcreate/DARE/README.md

 - Seamless integration of existing and upcoming dLLM infras with modular APIs, ensuring compatibility and ease of use
 - Ready integration with popular HuggingFace dLLMs

+DARE is still work in progress.
+We are considering supporting more models and algorithm for training and evaluation.

 ## 📢 News
 - [2025-12-01]: We open-sourced our codebase of DARE, including training and evaluation with faster inference for dLLM. **DARE is still work in progress, we warmly welcome the research community in this direction for their collaborations, feedback and suggestions.
 Let's make diffusion large language model great!!!👊**